 What are we doing?

-The three-year program kicked off with a series of Faciliated Dialogues with VMIA, the Department of Health and Human Services and the health sector stakeholders.
+The three-year program kicked off with a series of Facilitated Dialogues with VMIA, the Department of Health and Human Services and the health sector stakeholders.

 As part of this process, the BWA team documented world-leading research and healthcare practices and identified opportunities for improvements to Victorian health services.